Cody-Nicholson96/Non-Tech/Critical_Thinking/deductiveArgumentFormsAndInvalidForms.md

-#Deductive Argument Forms and Invalid Forms
+# Deductive Argument Forms and Invalid Forms

-These are the correct and incorrect forms for a Deductive Arguement expressed in Standard Form
+These are the correct and incorrect forms for a Deductive Argument expressed in Standard Form

-###Correct Forms
+### Correct Forms

 *Modus Ponens*